MAGALA-RICHARD/apsimNGpy/docs/README.md

                                      **kwargs):
 ```
 Replaces values in any soil property array.
 The soil property array
-:param parameter: str: parameter name e.g., NO3, 'BD'
+- :param parameter: str: parameter name e.g., NO3, 'BD'
-:param param_values:list or tuple: values of the specified soil property name to replace
+- :param param_values:list or tuple: values of the specified soil property name to replace
-:param soil_child: str: sub child of the soil component e.g., organic, physical etc.
+- :param soil_child: str: sub child of the soil component e.g., organic, physical etc.
-:param simulations: list: list of simulations to where the node is found if
+- :param simulations: list: list of simulations to where the node is found if
    not found, all current simulations will receive the new values, thus defaults to None
-:param indices: list.
+- :param indices: list.
 Positions in the array which will be replaced.
 Please note that unlike C#, python satrt counting from 0
-:crop (str, optional): string for soil water replacement.
+- param:crop (str, optional): string for soil water replacement.
 Default is None

-### Method: APSIMNG.extract_any_soil_organic
+_Method: APSIMNG.extract_any_soil_organic_

 ```python
 extract_any_soil_organic(parameter: str, simulation: tuple)